 We have been engaged by the company to review the condensed set of financial statements in the half-yearly financial report for the six months ended ... which comprises [specify the primary financial statements and the related explanatory notes that have been reviewed].
+10a

-Based on our review, nothing has come to our attention that causes us to believe that the condensed set of financial statements in the half-yearly financial report for the six months ended is not prepared, in all material respects, in accordance with UK adopted International Accounting Standard 34 and [the Disclosure Guidance and Transparency Rules of the United Kingdom's Financial Conduct Authority] [the Transparency (Directive 2004/109/ EC) Regulations 2007].
+Based on our review, nothing has come to our attention that causes us to believe that the condensed set of financial statements in the half-yearly financial report for the six months ended .... is not prepared, in all material respects, in accordance with International Accounting Standard 34 as adopted by the European Union and [the Disclosure and Transparency Rules of the United Kingdom's Financial Services Authority] [the Transparency (Directive 2004/109/ EC) Regulations 2007].